jrin771/Everything-LLMs-And-Robotics/README.md

 # Everything-LLMs-And-Robotics
-Aspiring to be the world's LARGEST Github repo for Large Language/Multi-Modal Models for Robotics/RL Papers, Project Demos, Courses and more!
+Aspiring to be the world's LARGEST Github repo for LLMs + Robotics Research, Project Demos, Educational Materials and more!

 This repo contains:
 * RESEARCH PAPERS